April 4, 2025

 Wearing a helmet while riding an ATV should be a habit, much like putting on a seat belt when you get in a car, said Stacey Pecenka, manager of the Pediatric Trauma Injury Prevention Program at Monroe Carell.
 Helmets help absorb the shock of impact in the case of an accident.
 They protect the brain, and can reduce the severity of a head injury.

-Monroe Carell care teams treated 54 children injured in ATV accidents just in the first half of 2022.
-That was an increased rate over 2021, when 66 children that year were admitted to the hospital with trauma injuries from ATV accidents, Pecenka said.
+Monroe Carell care teams treated 95 children injured in ATV accidents from April 2024 to March 2025.
+That was a decreased rate over April 2023 to March 2024, when 119 children that year were admitted to the hospital with trauma injuries from ATV accidents.
+Still, the severity of the injuries treated were high, Pecenka said.

-Two of the most common scenarios emergency personnel discover with ATV accidents — riders not wearing helmets, or more than one person riding the ATV — often result in serious harm.
+Two of the most common scenarios emergency personnel discover with ATV accidents — riders not wearing helmets, or riders driving on roads or highways — often result in serious harm.

 “What they don’t see is how tough some of the injuries can be,” Pecenka said.
-“Road rash, facial injuries, traumatic brain injuries – their lives could be negatively impacted very quickly if they aren’t wearing protective gear on ATVs/4-wheelers.”
+“Road rash, facial injuries, traumatic brain injuries, internal organ damage and multiple fractures – their lives could be negatively impacted very quickly if they aren’t wearing protective gear on ATVs/4-wheelers.”

 Helmets are the most important gear for ATV riders, but it is also wise to use restraints and wear long sleeves and pants, and appropriate shoes, to prevent or minimize injuries to other parts of the body in addition to the head.